Optometrists held about 42,100 jobs in 2018. The largest employers of optometrists were as follows:

 Speaking skills.
 Optometrists must be able to clearly explain eyecare instructions to their patients, as well as answer patients’ questions.

-The median annual wage for optometrists was $97,820 in May 2012.
+The median annual wage for optometrists was $115,250 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $52,590, and the top 10 percent earned more than $184,530.
+The lowest 10 percent earned less than $59,200, and the highest 10 percent earned more than $194,100.

 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients’ needs.

-Employment of optometrists is projected to grow 24 percent from 2012 to 2022, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 8,100 new jobs over the 10-year period.
+Employment of optometrists is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.

-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
-As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for optometrists.
+As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration, and will need vision care.

 The number of people with chronic diseases, such as diabetes, has grown in recent years.
-Diabetes has been linked to increased rates of several eye conditions, including diabetic retinopathy, a condition that affects the blood vessels in the eye and may lead to vision loss.
-More optometrists will be needed to monitor, treat, and refer individuals with these chronic conditions.
+Diabetes has been linked to increased rates of several eye conditions, including diabetic retinopathy, a condition that affects the blood vessels in the eye and may lead to loss of vision.
+More optometrists will be needed to monitor, treat, and refer individuals with chronic conditions stemming from diabetes.

 Because the number of optometrists is limited by the number of accredited optometry schools, licensed optometrists should expect good job prospects.
 Like admission to professional degree programs in other fields, admission to optometry programs is highly competitive.

 Students who choose to complete a residency program gain additional experience that may improve their job prospects.
-Certification from the American Board of Optometry may also be viewed favorably by employers.
+Board certification from the American Board of Optometry also may be viewed favorably by employers.

 For more information about optometry, visit